Menaul School (Albuquerque)

-Menaul School: Menaul School is located on a spacious 30-acre campus in the heart of Albuquerque.
-The School was founded in 1896 by Presbyterian minister Rev. James A. Menaul.
-It was originally a Presbyterian mission boarding school for Spanish-speaking boys from Northern New Mexico.
+Menaul School: originally served as a Presbyterian mission boarding school (1896) for Spanish-speaking boys from Northern New Mexico.
 Today, Menaul serves young people of all faith backgrounds, grades 6 through 12 - boarding and day students, both international and domestic.
 Menaul School, although now independent of the Presbyterian Church (USA), remains grounded in the reformed Christian tradition and has gained a reputation for producing young people with excellent values, ethics, and moral character.
-Menaul accepts students from all cultural, religious, and socio-economic backgrounds, and more than 70% of students are self-identified as individuals of racial or ethnic minorities.
-Fifty-two percent of our students receive financial assistance.
-Menaul continues to receive some financial support from the Presbyterian Church (USA) as one of the designated Racial/Ethnic Schools and Colleges that benefit from the church’s annual Christmas Joy Offering.

 Project/Focus: Menaul School welcomes church groups to campus for support of the campus.
 Work projects possibilities include: cleaning, remodeling, maintenance, painting, tree trimming, building, landscaping, stuccoing.

 Educational/Advocacy Components: Group leaders are responsible for the group's programming.
 Students at Menaul School experience a commitment to the development of excellence, confidence, and integrity that are the foundation for life-long learning and ethical leadership.